Motorola Edge 50 Ultra VS Edge 40 Pro: A price hike, but at least it sounds justified

 Motorola is still trying to figure out which naming scheme to choose for naming its flagship phones.
 This year the company has gone with the name Motorola Edge 50 Ultra, which is a bit confusing given that it is the direct successor of the Motorola Edge 40 Pro from 2023.

-On top of the name inconsistency, Motorola has also refrained from saying anything about a Edge 50 Ultra counterpart for the US market, which leads us to think there might not be one.
+On top of the name inconsistency, Motorola has also refrained from saying anything about a Edge 50 Ultra counterpart for the US market.
+Given that we still haven't seen one, it is safe to say there will be NO Motorola Edge Plus (2024).
 On the other hand, the Edge 40 Pro did release in the United States under the Edge Plus (2023) moniker.

 In Europe, the Edge 40 Pro went for a starting price of €899, but the Edge 50 Ultra will cost you €999.
 Thankfully, it seems the new iteration comes with plenty of upgrades to justify that €100 price hike.
 Below we will look at the improvements in question.